yhy6f/Columbia-unemployment/README.md

 * Write a headline and dek that relate to what you see in the data.
 * The source line should link to the [St. Louis Federal Reserve](https://research.stlouisfed.org/fred2/).

-Due before class on Tuesday April 12
+Due before class on Tuesday April 12 (Commit the completed project to your Git repo and send me the link).